clauseHQ/aws-cfn-deploy-action/README.md

 1. Configure an incoming webhook to the slack channel where you want to receive failure notifications
 2. Set the webhook url as the value of a Repository Secret named `SLACK_WEBHOOK_URL`

+### _Delete AWS User and Secrets, and Slack Webhook Secret when you're done testing_